 Miquel Hudin · Full Version

-My hometown of Oroville, California is known either as being where a major dam nearly collapsed in 2017 or being the town next door to Paradise which literally burned to the ground in 2018.
-Recently, it’s not been a terribly solid run of luck but back in the 1970s, my originally San Franciscan parents decided to move to the countryside with groovy ideas to grow all their food and live off the land.
+Admittedly it’s not been a terribly solid run of luck but back in the 1970s, my originally San Franciscan parents decided to move to the countryside with groovy ideas to grow all their food and live off the land.
 As I didn’t share that desire (and honestly, their drive to do it fizzled out quite quickly as well), I moved back to the San Francisco Bay Area to attend the University of California Berkeley where I attained a degree in English Literature.

-Whilst reading Milton and Hemingway, in my spare time I took it upon myself to become the youngest Oscar-winning screenwriter and made a few short films with friends.
+Whilst reading Milton and Hemingway, in my spare time I took it upon myself to become the youngest Oscar-winning screenwriter and wrote, directed, and acted in a few short films with friends.
 Once graduating, this silliness thankfully gave way to actual employment, ironically working for the film director, Francis Ford Coppola.
-The (actual) Oscar-winning director and screenwriter had pieced back together a historic winery in Napa Valley called Niebaum-Coppola and now, Inglenook.
+This actual Oscar-winning director and screenwriter had rebuilt the historic Inglenook winery in Napa Valley.

 While that would be the closest I would ever get to an Oscar (they have the ones from Godfather on display in the tasting room) it gave me my first serious introduction to wine for the simple reason that I received an employee discount of 50%.
 Wine suddenly became a very cost-effective alcohol for one on a salary that spoke clearly as to having received a degree in the Humanities.